 Query logs

 You can query logs through the Loki-compatible HTTP API.
+The following sections cover the host matrix for each log type, the supported paths, and an example query.

 Global, Super Regional, and legacy log endpoints

 At the Global host, application, platform, and audit logs share one Loki-compatible API.
-In Super Regions, application and platform logs use observe.<super-region>.coreweave.com, while CKS audit logs use the dedicated audit host observe-audit.<super-region>.coreweave.com in that Super Region.
+In Super Regions, application and platform logs use observe.<super-region>.coreweave.com, and CKS audit logs use the dedicated audit host observe-audit.<super-region>.coreweave.com in that Super Region.
 For the full matrix and Grafana data source names, see Logs data locations.
 Some log types expire after two weeks.

 | Location | Application and platform logs | CKS audit logs |